Model-Independent Price Bounds for Catastrophic Mortality Bonds: Upper Bounds for the Swiss Re Bond

 \subsection{An Improved Upper Bound by conditioning}

 We now seek to obtain a sharper upper bound for the Swiss Re bond.
 This is possible if we assume that some additional information is available concerning the stochastic nature of $\left(q_{1},q_{2},...,q_{n}\right)$.
 That is, if we can find a random variable $\Lambda$, with a known distribution, such that the individual conditional distributions of $q_{i}$ given the event $\Lambda=\lambda$ are known for all $i$ and all possible values of $\lambda$.
+Such an approach can be found in \cite{Upper}, \cite{1}, \cite{2}, \cite{Laeven} and \cite{Goovaerts21}.

 Define

 where $U \sim U\left(0,1\right)$.
 Then we have